oussemajelassi/Embedded_Linux/README.md

 #### How to find and modify a Recipe :

-When we want to modify a file we first look to the corresponding recipe a
+When we want to modify a file we first look to the corresponding recipe.

+Our case we want to change /dev/network/interface of our target.

+the command is `` devtool search /etc/network/interfaces``